SspStark/AI-ML/README.md

 **Structured Data**
 - Any data that can be displayed in rows and columns.
 - Easy to analyze, Ex: sensors data, app data, network data, e-commerce data, etc.
-- Each row is called as an instace (or) an example (or) a sample.
+- Each row is called as an instance (or) an example (or) a sample.
 - Each column is called as Feature (or) Attribute.

 **Unstructured Data**
 - Images, audio, video, text,...
-- Can't be analyzed using regular methods using for structured data.
+- Can't be analyzed using regular methods used for structured data.
 - 80% of enterprise data is unstructured.
 - To make computations easier, unstructured data is transformed into ***matrices***.